jovana-marceta/WebWizardsAgency/README.md

 ## Contributors ✨

-Thanks goes to these passionate developers:
+Thanks goes to these people:

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->